 After playing for some time and trying to make something out of the failed trip we started heading to the beach, on the way we clicked a few pictures and tried our hand at fishing with the locals, they gave us a few tips and tricks too.

-We thought of Exploring the area before heading to the beach, but the Trip dint go to waste after walking to the other side of the dam we saw an area where we could see a few people taking a dip in the water, we followed them and took a dip ourselves.
+We thought of exploring the area before heading to the beach, but the Trip did not go to waste after walking to the other side of the dam we saw an area where we could see a few people taking a dip in the water, we followed them and took a dip ourselves.

-Cost of the trip hardly 200 rs which included train tickets, lunch and breakfast and if u visit the beach another 100rs for the tum tum fare.
+Cost of the trip hardly 200 rs which included train tickets, lunch and breakfast.
+If u visit the beach another 100rs for the tum-tum fare.

 For more places for one-day Trips Click Here

 For more travel Videos Click Here